-The best players of Valorant or any competitive eSport tend to also have the best gaming monitor.
-If you want to rack up some fame or just become a better player in general, you’d might as well do the same.
+The best players of Valorant or any competitive eSport tend to have the best gaming monitor.
+You should do the same if you want to rack up some fame or become a better player.

-Here are some selections that Pro Players also use, and some budget picks for those who don’t want to splurge on expensive equipment.
+Here are some selections that Pro Players also use and some budget picks for those who do not want to splurge on expensive equipment.

 How We Picked the Monitors

-If you just look around on the internet or browse the shelves at an electronics store, you’ll see a wave of options in gaming monitors and numbers that you might not understand at first glance.
+If you look around on the internet or browse the shelves at an electronics store, you will see a wave of options in gaming monitors and numbers that you might not understand at first glance.

-If you’re looking to have the best monitor and the best experience, you’ll want to at least have the latest and greatest gaming monitor available.
+If you want the best monitor and experience, you will want at least to have the latest and greatest gaming monitor available.
 Let’s take a look!

 Best Monitors for Valorant